fieldtrip/website/tutorial/sleep.md

       data_continuous_alpha, ...
       data_continuous_spindle);

-The resulting data structure should then look like thi
+The resulting data structure should then look like this:

     data_continuous_perband =
         label: {4x1 cell}